 To love beauty is to see the light.
 The renown French author Victor Hugo (1802-1885) reflected on the bliss of beauty that strikes the eye, and said : To love beauty is to see light.
 Nearly a century after Victor Hugo, Yuri Gagarin (1934-1968), the first man who traveled to space in 1961, expressed in awe as he gazed across the cosmos : Rays were blazing through the atmosphere of the earth, the horizon became bright orange, gradually passing into all colors of the rainbow: from light blue to dark blue, to violet and then to black.
 What an indescribable …

-The patron saint of ecology, Francis d’Assisi’s love of nature, and new ways of living together set forth by the eminent neuropsychiatrist Boris Cyrulnik Living in times of an unstoppable disease pervading the earth, it has become imperative to peruse our fragile relation with nature, and to “collectively revive our old values” says the eminent neuropsychiatrist Boris Cyrulnik : Crises are very common in the human condition.
+The patron saint of ecology, Francis d’Assisi’s love of nature, and new ways of living together set forth by the eminent neuropsychiatrist Boris Cyrulnik Living in times of an unstoppable disease pervading the earth, it has become imperative to peruse our fragile relation with nature, and to collectively revive our old values says the eminent neuropsychiatrist Boris Cyrulnik : Crises are very common in the human condition.
 We have already known many epidemics which have forced cultural revolutions… With each epidemic, or natural disaster, there has been a cultural change.
 After the trauma, we are forced to discover new …

 One of the most read and quoted Persian poets of the 13th century, Mevlâna Mohammad Jalal al-dîn Rumi, known as Rumi was a savant and mystic.
-Born in Balkh (1207-1273), he and his family moved to Konya, Turkey after the Mongol conquest.
+Born in Balkh region, today’s Afghanistan (1207-1273), he and his family moved to Konya, Turkey after the Mongol conquest.
 Soon after his settlement in Konya, mystics, and Sufi dervishes gathered around him to benefit from his spiritual and intellectual knowledge.
 The spiritual life was embedded in the daily material life of the dervishes.
 Their gatherings were accompanied by spiritual music and dancing.
-It is during this period he is called “ Mevlâna” – meaning “our master”. …
+It is during this period he is called “ Mevlâna” – meaning …

-“Hateful to me as the gates of Hades is that man who hides one thing in his heart and speaks another” wrote Homer in his timeless epic Iliad, which is considered as the invaluable pillar of ancient Greek literature.
+“Hateful to me as the gates of Hades is that man who hides one thing in his heart and speaks another” wrote Homer in his timeless epic Iliad, which is considered as a pillar of ancient Greek literature.
 This outstanding masterpiece, presumed to be written around 700-800 BC, is set during the Trojan War, the ten year siege of Troy by the allied Greek kingdoms under the rule of Agamemnon.
 The myth begins with the beauty contest between Aphrodite, Athena and Hera.
-Aphrodite promises the jurist, Paris that should he elect her as the winner of the contest, then …
+Aphrodite promises the jurist, Paris that should he elect her as the winner of the contest, then he …

 Once upon a time, a king had three daughters.
 The beauty of the youngest, Psyche, ψυχή was beyond description.
 The fame of her beauty was spread all around that people from other countries would come to see her, and were fascinated by what they saw.
 In her praise, they sang odes to her and surrendered her with chaplets.
 So much so that even the altars of Venus were abandoned.
 Offended by the growing exaltation of a young mortal, Venus exclaimed : “ She shall not seize my divine honors for I will give her cause to repent of …